 Talking about larger saws with a bar length of 22-inch to 40-inch, you’re now looking at professional variants used by foresters, ranchers, and farmers.
 These saws are ideal for heavy-duty logs and tree cutting.

 While choosing an ideal guide bar size, you need to look after a couple of things, such as handling your saw.
-Among the various chainsaws we tested, we found that the Husqvarna 455 Rancher has a great bar length and easy handling, ideal for both light and heavy-duty usage.
+Among the various chainsaws we tested, we found that the No products found. has a great bar length and easy handling, ideal for both light and heavy-duty usage.

 6. Motor Size